Loss of Regularity of Solutions of the Lighthill Problem for Shock Diffraction for Potential Flow: Mathematical formulation of the Lighthill problem

 \subsection{Regular solutions}

-Since $\overline{\pSi}$ does not satisfy the slip boundary condition for $\xi\geq0$, the solution must differ from State $(1)$ in $\{\xi<\xi_1\}\cap\L$ near the wedge-corner, which forces the shock to be diffracted by the wedge.
-Inspired by the ``no diffraction" solution when the wedge is flat $(\sigma=0)$ and based on Lemma \ref{prop2.1 incident shock}, in an open domain $\O$ bounded by shock $\Gamma_{\rm shock}$, the pseudo-sonic circle $\Gamma_{\rm sonic}$ of the left state $(1)$ with center $(u_1,0)$ and radius $c_1>0$, and the cornered wedge $\Gamma_{\rm wedge}$, the regular solution is expected to be pseudo-subsonic and smooth, to satisfy the slip boundary condition along the wedge, and to be $C^{1,1}$-continuous across the pseudo-sonic circle to become pseudo-supersonic.
+Since $\overline{\pSi}$ does not satisfy the slip boundary condition for $\xi\geq0$, the solution must differ from state $(1)$ in $\{\xi<\xi_1\}\cap\L$ near the wedge corner, which forces the shock to be diffracted by the wedge.
+Inspired by the ``no diffraction" solution when the wedge is flat $(\sigma=0)$ and based on Lemma \ref{prop2.1 incident shock}, in an open domain $\O$ bounded by shock $\Gamma_{\rm shock}$, the pseudosonic circle $\Gamma_{\rm sonic}$ of the left state $(1)$ with center $(u_1,0)$ and radius $c_1>0$, and the cornered wedge $\Gamma_{\rm wedge}$, the regular solution is expected to be pseudosubsonic and smooth, to satisfy the slip boundary condition along the wedge, and to be $C^{1,1}$-continuous across the pseudosonic circle to become pseudosupersonic.

 Let $\mathcal{C}$ be the corner of the wedge.
 Let $\phi:=\pSi+\frac{1}{2}(\xi^2+\eta^2)$.
-To show the non-existence of regular solutions of {\bf Problem 2.2}, we will show the non-existence of regular solutions of the following free boundary problem.
+Note that $\phi_0\equiv 0$.
+To show the nonexistence of regular solutions of {Problem 2.2}, we will show the nonexistence of regular solutions of the following free boundary problem.